-The financing costs to be proven may generally be applied in the cost estimate with the interest rate (including ancillary costs and commitment commission) of the German syndicate banks granting the film loans, but on no account at more than 8% above the relevant basic interest rate of the European Central Bank.
-Financing costs for the producer's own funds may not be recognised.
+In the calculation of the total production costs, the financing costs to be documented may generally be used with the interest rate (including ancillary costs and commitment commission) of the German syndicate banks granting the film loans, but on no account at more than 8% above the relevant basic interest rate of the European Central Bank.
+Financing costs for the producer's or co-producer's own funds or those of companies associated with them must not be used.

-6. Contingency fund
+6 Contingency fund

-A contingency fund of up to 8% of the total calculated cost types Numbers 1 to 10 (production costs) in Overview A may be applied in the cost estimate.
+A contingency fund of up to 8 % of the total calculated cost types Numbers 1 to 10 (production costs) in Overview A may be included in the calculation of the total production costs.

-7. Pre-production costs
+7 Pre-production costs